LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 This setting is also available on the RD-5R, even if suspend mode isn't.

+This setting is not available on the MD-9600 / RT-90

 #### Auto Power Off<!-- linebreak -->

 This setting (*APO*) enables the transceiver to switch off, if the radio is not used in the selected amount of time (30, 60, 90, 120 and 180 minutes); i.e. No keys or buttons, including PTT no keys are pressed.